PedrelliLuca/ToonTanks/notes.md

 `GetAllActorsOfClass` function returns us an array of all the actor instances of a specified subclass that are in the level.

 Functions that require a world context object `const UObject * WorldContextObject`, like `GetAllActorsOfClass` or `GetPlayerPawn` you don't need to pass `GetWorld()`: any object that is the world you're interested in will do just fine!
 Therefore, often `this` is a valid choice!

+### Lesson 152 - Widget blueprints

+Let's create the widget that appears at the beginning of our game

+Content browser: Right click -> User interface -> widget blueprint

+Hierarchy: controls order in which things are displayed in the canvas.

+When you select a widget component, like a text box, if you want to implement a logic for it (i.e. use it in the graph section) **don't forget to tick the "IsVariable" checkbox** in the topright of the details panel.

+Careful at constructors in unreal: if you place there reference to things you might easily get crashes, because constructors are executed before BeginPlay() and things do not exist in the world before BeginPlay().